Skip to content

 The Color Anodize Process

-To dye aluminum during the anodization process, the metal is immersed into acid, which acts as an electrolyte to conduct electricity.
+To dye aluminum during the anodization process, the metal is immersed in acid, which acts as an electrolyte to conduct electricity.
 Direct current is then applied to it to create a positive charge on the workpiece.
 The electricity then splits some water molecules in the acid, creating negatively charged oxygen and positively charged hydrogen.

 Ways to Color Anodize Metals